danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 in passed order.
 The generator becomes voided when *any* of the individual generators is voided.

+#### `reduceGenerator(reduceFunction, base) <> generator`

+Reducing generator constructor.
+This takes a reducer function and an arbitrary `base` (initial) value, and returns a generator which acts on its own previously-yielded values.

+Each time the outer (result) generator is called, it calls the `reduceFunction`, passing it a single argument.
+The first time it is called, the argument is `base`.
+After that, it is the most-recently yielded non-void value from the call to `reduceFunction`.
+The generator yields whatever non-void value is yielded from the latest call to `reduceFunction`.
+If `reduceFunction` should yield void, then the generator yields the previous value (possibly the `base`).

+The outer generator never becomes voided.

 #### `seqGeneratorFromValues(values*) <> generator`

 Sequential generator combination constructor.
 This takes an arbitrary number